UKHomeOffice/keycloak-theme-govuk/README.md

 To make it easier to test changes to the theme, this project includes a Docker container that provides a Keycloak instance with the theme available to it, and a MailDev installation for testing Keycloak’s e-mails.

-To run it, you’ll need [Docker Community Edition](https://docs.docker.com/engine/installation/).
+To run it, you’ll need to install [Docker Community Edition](https://docs.docker.com/engine/installation/).

 ### Run the Keycloak Docker container

-1. Install Docker, and make sure its running.
+1. Install Docker, and make sure it’s running.

-2. Clone this repository to our computer.
+2. Clone this repository to your computer.

 3. In the root directory of the cloned repository, run this terminal command: